rse/rundown/README.md

 the DOCX to HTML conversion is performed directly within this Web application.
 As a consequence, your DOCX input and the corresponding rendered HTML output never leave your local browser sandbox.
-Also, the application, once loaded, can be operate fully offline.
+Also, the application, once loaded, can operate fully offline.

 Installation
 ------------